auggernaut/ttrpg-ai/README.md

 ## Overview

 This repository contains the content generation scripts and utilities used to create and maintain resources for [ttrpg-games.com](https://ttrpg-games.com).
 These tools help automate the creation of game descriptions, categories, related games blurbs, and other TTRPG resources.
+The database is a google sheet that is updated with the generated content.
+Content is generated using OpenAI's GPT-4o model.

 ## Features